-When the real MI6 learned that this film would shoot a scene around their headquarters, they moved to prohibit it, citing a security risk.
+When the real MI6 learned that this film would shoot a scene around their Headquarters, they moved to prohibit it, citing a security risk.
 However, Foreign Secretary Robin Cook, at the urging of Member of Parliament Janet Anderson, moved to overrule them and allow the shoot, stating, "After all Bond has done for Britain, it was the least we could do for Bond."

-The film's title, "The World is Not Enough" is the translation of the Latin motto, "Orbis non sufficit", given to George Lazenby's Bond when he researches his own coat of arms in the 1969 film On Her Majesty's Secret Service (1969).
+The title is the translation of the Latin motto, "Orbis non sufficit", given to George Lazenby's Bond, when he researches his own coat of arms, in On Her Majesty's Secret Service (1969).
 The motto also appears in the original Ian Fleming novels.
 It was the motto of the Spanish King Filip II.

 To create the effect when Bond looks through his X-ray glasses, the actors were first filmed in their regular costumes, then again this time wearing special costumes that revealed the shapes of guns and knives underneath translucent clothing.
 The two were then matted together.

-The method by which the parahawk pilot survives his fall in the ski-chase scene (deploying a parachute after Bond lures him off a cliff) is highly reminiscent of the opening of 'The Spy Who Loves Me'.
-The method by which Bond downs him (collapsing his canopy by slicing it with the sharp edge of his ski) is the same way stuntman Rick Sylvester was almost killed whilst filming the sequence, one of his skis detaching and nearly clipping the edge of the parachute.
+The method by which the parahawk pilot survives his fall in the ski-chase scene (deploying a parachute after Bond lures him off a cliff) is highly reminiscent of the opening of The Spy Who Loved Me (1977).
+The method by which Bond downs him (collapsing his canopy by slicing it with the sharp edge of his ski), is the same way stuntman Rick Sylvester was almost killed while filming the sequence, one of his skis detaching, and nearly clipping the edge of the parachute.

-In the music video of "The World is Not Enough" by Garbage.
-Shirley Manson plays a robot replica, who kills the real Shirley Manson and takes her place.
-Later in the TV series "Terminator: The Sarah Connor Chronicles", Shirley Manson played a T101 liquid metal Terminator android who kills a CEO and takes the real CEO's place.
+In the music video of "The World is Not Enough" by Garbage, Shirley Manson played a robot replica, who kills the real Shirley Manson, and takes her place.
+On the television series Terminator: The Sarah Connor Chronicles (2008), Shirley Manson played a T-1000 liquid metal Terminator, who kills a C.E.O. and takes the real C.E.O.'s place.

 Published newspaper reports during production of the film indicated that, as the last Bond film of the millennium, this would feature cameos by virtually every surviving previous Bond girl.
-Ursula Andress, Diana Rigg, Famke Janssen and Barbara Bach were mentioned by name as among those slated to appear.
-Sadly, this idea - if it was ever more than a media rumor - never came to fruition.
+Ursula Andress, Diana Rigg, Famke Janssen, and Barbara Bach were mentioned by name as among those slated to appear.
+Sadly, this idea, if it was ever more than a media rumor, never came to fruition.